Minnesota girls' hockey tournament begins today. Follow the action here

-The state girls' hockey tournament begins today with four Class 1A quarterfinal games at the X. The 2A schools begin play Thursday.
+The state girls' hockey tournament began Wedneday with four Class 1A quarterfinal games at the X. The 2A schools started play at 11 a.m. today.

 The quarterfinal games are being streamed on the web by PrepSpotlight TV.
 You can watch them without charge here.
-Semifinals and the championship games with be on Ch.
+Semifinals and the championship games will be on Ch.
 45.

 On Twitter: David La Vaque | Heather Rule | PrepSpotlight TV